Side Hustles

 selling merchandise

-• Alfred P. Sloan Foundation: 200 grants per year for podcasts that are “in support of research and education in science, technology, engineering, mathematics, and economics.”
+• Alfred P. Sloan Foundation: Awards 200 annual grants supporting podcasts “in support of research and education in science, technology, engineering, mathematics, and economics.”

-• National Endowment for the Humanities: Maximum award amount of $1 million for podcasts that “engage general audiences with humanities ideas in creative and appealing ways.”
+• National Endowment for the Humanities: Provides up to $1 million for podcasts that “engage general audiences with humanities ideas in creative and appealing ways.”

-• Robert Wood Johnson Foundation: Open opportunities for a “wide array of research and initiatives to help address some of America’s most pressing health challenges.”
+• Robert Wood Johnson Foundation: Offers opportunities for “a wide array of research and initiatives to help address some of America’s most pressing health challenges.”

 Advertising and Sponsorships